 20 times x 10 seconds each

-For each shiko, slowly raise one leg up, hold it for a second at the highest point, and then slowly let the leg down.
+For each shiko, slowly raise one leg up, hold it for a second at the highest point, and then slowly let the leg down, and squat.
+These leg lifts develop all Key Goals above, which is why sumo wrestlers do hundreds of shiko in a row.

 MATA-WARI (leg split):